va9id/concurrent-systems/README.md

 ## Description

-Each assignment folder has a README that explains the assignment problem along with the solution code and instructions on how to run it.
+Each assignment folder has a README that explains the assignment problem and instructions on how to run it.

+## Installation

+- **Prerequisites**:
+    - Install the latest version of [Java](https://www.java.com/en/) and [IntelliJ](https://www.jetbrains.com/idea/).

+- Clone the repository, navigate to the desired assignment, and follow the instructions in it's README to run.